-- Exploiting existing and acquired properties to add additional reserves and production; - Exploring for reserves on our extensive acreage holdings and in other areas of the Gulf of Mexico; - Acquiring reserves with substantial upside potential and additional leasehold acreage complementary to our existing acreage position at attractive prices; and - Continuing to manage our balance sheet in a prudent manner and continuing our track record of financial flexibility in any commodity price environment.
+- · Exploiting existing and acquired properties to add additional reserves and production; - Exploring for reserves on our extensive acreage holdings and in other areas of the Gulf of Mexico; - Acquiring reserves with substantial upside potential and additional leasehold acreage complementary to our existing acreage position at attractive prices; and - Continuing to manage our balance sheet in a prudent manner and continuing our track record of financial flexibility in any commodity price environment.

+Our focus is on making profitable investments while operating within cash flow, maintaining sufficient liquidity, cost reductions and fulfilling our contractual, legal and financial obligations.
 Over time, we expect to de-lever through free cash flow generated by our producing asset base, capital discipline, organic growth and acquisitions.

-Our focus is on making profitable investments while operating within cash flow, maintaining sufficient liquidity, cost reductions and fulfilling our ontractual, legal and financial obligations.
-We continue to closely monitor current and forecasted prices to assess if changes are needed to our plans.
+We continue to closely monitor current and forecasted commodity prices to assess if changes are needed to our plans.